 Her work is held in the permanent collection at the Hunt Institute for Botanical Documentation PA, USA and the highly regarded Shirley Sherwood Collection.
 Her work has also been featured in several publications, most significantly Better Homes and Gardens Magazine, Craft Arts Magazine, Colophon, SA Life, The Australian Financial Review, Good Weekend Magazine, QUANTAS in flight magazine, International Artist Magazine and Artist’s Palette Magazine multiple times over, with her work featured on the front cover of Artist’s Palette issue 123, the front cover of International Artist Magazine, Issue 111, and again on the front cover of Australian Artist Magazine, Issue 323.
 In 2015 she was taken on by Australian Geographic as a freelance botanical illustrator where her work features in the regular Nature Watch section of the magazine.

 If you’d like to learn more about painting realistic watercolor or botanical illustration for yourself, stay tuned for news on Heidi’s first ONLINE WATERCOLOR PAINTING TUTORIALS to be released around the end of May 2016.
 Her foundation course ‘Paint Realistic Watercolor and Botanicals – Studio Basics’ is an online painting course that is now available to you.
 This course will assist you to get started in botanical illustration and realistic water-colour painting too.
-It will also establish the foundations needed to take Heidi’s subsequent ‘step by step’ painting tutorials.
+It will also establish the foundations needed to take Heidi’s subsequent ‘step by step’ painting tutorials, followed by more hands on botanical painting tutorials in ‘Chasing Autumn’, ‘Magnolias’ and ‘Lotus’.
 We are so excited to offer you this opportunity.
 Now is your chance to learn from a renowned artist and tutor, at an affordable price, at your own pace, and all in the comfort of your own home!
 Head to the Classroom for more information on these tutorials… We really hope to see you there.